phillipclapham/neuroweaver/docs/cognitive.md

 ---

-## VIII.
+## IX.
 THE LIVING LABORATORY: FROM FRAMEWORK TO PRACTICE

 The magnificent architecture described herein remains merely theoretical until animated through consistent practice.
 The transformation from conceptual understanding to embodied mastery requires a living laboratory—a practical implementation system that bridges philosophy and application.